By Phil Parrish on May 15th, 2018

 Digital audio is intimate and immersive, but it doesn’t depend on our undivided attention to make a valuable impression.
 Audio has become a companion across our daily activities which enhances the environment around the consumer.

-These engaging “earbud moments” provide a powerful opportunity for marketers to speak to listeners in a compelling way during the right time of day using relevant 1st and 3rd party data.
+These engaging “earbud moments” provide a powerful opportunity for marketers to speak to listeners in a compelling way during the right time of day using relevant first- and third-party data.
 Brands can also speak to their audience on connected devices like cars and airplanes, which extends reach beyond more common devices like mobile and desktop.

 Audio also makes it possible for brands to deliver these valuable impressions without fearing overcrowded ads on web pages, ad blockers, and fraud.